 So the documents signed between the two governments, after Turkish and Korean companies signed a deal earlier in March, reinvigorated the program as Turkey hoped the tanks could be produced within the next 18 months.

-U.S. lawmakers urged not to sell fighter aircraft to Turkey
+U.S. lawmakers urge not to sell fighter aircraft to Turkey

-South Korea is the 2nd trade partner of Turkey in Asia-Pacific and the only country in East-Asia having a free trade agreement with Ankara.
+South Korea is Turkey’s 2nd trade partner in Asia-Pacific and the only country in East Asia to have a free trade agreement with Ankara.

 But the deal may change.